 The scoring system makes it possible to determine a customer’s likelihood of buying at a given time.
 We implement it in order to be able to predict which customers are currently the most motivated to make purchases.
 Scoring is a marketing activity, the implementation of which brings visible sales effects and that is why its implementation requires cooperation between the marketing department and sales departments.
 According to recent research, 69% the best performing companies in global markets consider cooperation between marketing and sales departments to be the most critical factor in increasing ROI.

-Meanwhile, only 23% of heads of sales departments agree that marketers in their businesses are able to identify their clients are willing to immediate purchase (ie. hot lead).
-According to the RainToday.com report, less than 25% of newly acquired clients/leads are ready to make quick purchase decisions.
+Meanwhile, only 23% of heads of sales departments agree that marketers in their businesses are able to identify which customers are willing to purchase in the near term(ie. hot lead).
+According to the RainToday.com report, less than 25% of newly-acquired clients/leads are ready to make quick purchase decisions.

-How to score client’s behavior?
+How to score customer’s behavior?

 - the most important criteria (10 – 15 points),

 - very important criteria ( 5 – 9 points),

 - valid criteria (1 – 4 points ),

 The bigger the impact a certain factor has on a purchase, the more points we should give it.
 Moreover, the purchase of different products may be followed by another type of behavior.
 Therefore, you should think about different scores depending on the product category, even for the same client, and gather as much information as possible – the more you know about the client, the better you can prepare the scoring.